leetovetz/Java-Course-by-L.Tishkevich/README.md

 Practical course<br>
 Java Developer<br>
-From scratch to the first offerer.<br>
+From scratch to the first offer.<br>